Red-Eric/Stockfish-RestAPI/README.md

 ﻿# Stockfish REST API

 A simple REST API built with Flask that uses the Stockfish chess engine to calculate the best move from a given FEN position.
+Download the .exe in the official website : https://stockfishchess.org/

 ## Features